Warning: This page assumes that you have played the first The Banner Saga. Spoilers for that game will be unmarked

 - Varl using two-handed weapons do bonus damage to enemies adjacent to their targets on a strength attack, which once again ignores armour.
 The Sundering Impact ability is all about this trope, specifically designed to do greater and greater splash damage at higher levels to punish grouped enemies.

 - Humans of the Raider class can get the ability Grudge, doing strength damage and knockback to all enemies around them, and 1 point of damage for each tile they are knocked back.
 Naturally, the damage per tile ignores armour making the move viable even if the initial attack doesn't do much.

-- The sequel introduces enemies and allies alike who can cloak themselves, making them invisible and can't be targeted, but the cloak is broken if they either attack, or take damage.
+- This game introduces enemies and allies alike who can cloak themselves, making them invisible and can't be targeted, but the cloak is broken if they either attack, or take damage.
 All of the above abilities are indiscriminate, so they, and other abilities, are crucial when fighting these opponents as they don't rely on being able to target these enemies to hurt them.

 - Straight for the Commander: A few fights will end suddenly if a unique enemy on its battlefield is killed first.